KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 WordPress CSS Customization

-2. Using a simplified template system to design and deploy your own code (For example, the static portfolio that I made using Bootstrap and deployed via GitHub gh-pages; Jekyll is another popular option)
+2. Using a simplified template system to design and deploy your own code (For example, the static portfolio that I made with Bootstrap then deployed via GitHub gh-pages; Jekyll is another popular option)

 ### Front-End Design